rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 For the "http-01" challenge the Host header MUST be set to the IP address being used for validation per {{RFC7230}}.

-For the "tls-alpn-01" challenge the SNI value MUST be set to the IP address being used for validation and the subjectAltName extension in the validation certificate MUST contain a single iPAddress which matches the address being validated.
+For the "tls-alpn-01" the subjectAltName extension in the validation certificate MUST contain a single iPAddress which matches the address being validated.
+As {{RFC6066}} does not permit IP addresses to be used in the SNI extension the server MUST instead use the IN-ADDR.ARPA {{RFC1034}} or IP6.ARPA {{RFC3596}} reverse mapping of the IP address as the SNI value instead of the literal IP address.

 The existing "dns-01" challenge MUST NOT be used to validate IP identifiers.